Stex/alfred-evernote-helpers/evernote-attachments-pdf/README.md

 See [this blog post](https://stex.codes/programming/2020/09/02/evernote-attachment-workflow.html) for more information about the problem.

+**Note**: There is currently still a problem with notes that include PDF files.
+Even though the PDF files are written to disk, `convert` isn't able to properly use them.
+When calling the `convert` command manually afterwards, everything works as expected.
+Do the files need some time to settle down or are they not available to the current process?
+Not sure what's going on there.

 ## Installation

 Just download the alfred workflow file and open it to install it.